jtanadi/ProofDrawer/dev/lib/proofPreset/readme.md

 ```

 #### `importFromJSON(jsonInput, overwrite=False)`
 Import an entire preset from a JSON file path or a JSON-like `str` and convert it to a `ProofPreset()` object.
-Since each `ProofPreset()` object can only contain one preset, if `overwrite=False`, a `ProofPresetError` will be raised.
+Since each `ProofPreset()` object can only contain one preset, if `overwrite=False` and the `ProofPreset()` object isn't empty, a `ProofPresetError` will be raised.

-This method simply reads the file path if given, converts a JSON object into a Python dictionary, and passes it to the `importPyDict()` method, so it has the same restrictions / requirements / processes as described next.
+This method simply reads the file path or string, converts the JSON object into a Python dictionary, and passes it to the `importPyDict()` method, so it has the same restrictions / requirements / processes as described next.

 If passing a file path, it must be to a `.json` file.